Whatsapp Icon

 LINAC-Based Radiosurgery Systems

 Linear Accelerator (LINAC)-based systems, such as the TrueBeam and Varian systems, use high-energy X-rays to treat a variety of cancers.
-These systems are incredibly versatile, capable of performing both stereotactic body radiation therapy (SBRT) and stereotactic radiosurgery (SRS), giving them applications beyond brain cancers to include body tumors as well.
+These systems are incredibly versatile, and capable of performing both stereotactic body radiation therapy (SBRT) and stereotactic radiosurgery (SRS), giving them applications beyond brain cancers to include body tumors as well.
 LINAC systems can treat large tumors with great precision, and they are continually being improved to offer shorter, more efficient treatment sessions.

 Each radiosurgery system has its strengths, and the choice of system depends on the specific characteristics of the cancer being treated, including its size, location, and type.
 Advances in technology and techniques continue to enhance the efficacy and safety of radiosurgery, making it a crucial component of modern cancer therapy.